sschaub/cps301/README.md

-# cps301
+# CpS 301 Course Resources

-CpS 301 Course Resources
+This repository contains examples and other CpS 301 Course Resources